Parylene Coatings Services

-Suitable for metals, elastomers, electronics and plastics and used extensively in the automotive, aerospace, electronics and medical industries, Parylene Coating is an ultra-thin film polymer coating which provides a consistent pin-hole free barrier coating all shapes, edges, crevices and recesses to the same thickness without suffering any of the edge effects of conventional coatings.
+Suitable for metals, elastomers, electronics and plastics and used extensively in the automotive, aerospace, electronics and medical industries, Parylene Coatings is an ultra-thin film polymer coating which provides a consistent pin-hole free barrier coating all shapes, edges, crevices and recesses to the same thickness without suffering any of the edge effects of conventional coatings.

-Benefits of Parylene coating
+Benefits of Parylene Coatings Services

 - Ultra-thin film – Coating thickness of less than 1µm can be applied providing sufficient lubricity and barrier protection for most silicone and rubber materials penetrating openings and features as small as 0.01mm